max13h/ingredients_generator_mangeons-io/README.md

 3. Go to your midjourney account (https://www.midjourney.com/app/)
 4. Download IN BUNDLE (using the select mode) every images of food you upscaled
-5. Drag and drop raw images into './output/[YOUR LIST NAME]/images_downloaded' (If you're not max13h, make sure to change your discord pseudo in the script)
+5. Drag and drop raw images into './output/[YOUR LIST NAME]/images_downloaded'
 5. Run the module

 ### Formating images